I’m still working on this memoir and I’ll add/insert several more chapters when I get time.

 By the time I finished the meal, my youthful countenance was restored.
 Feeling much better, I left the casino by a different door.
 Down a side street I came upon a sign that read, “Beds $1.75” — a classic flop-house.
 I was exhausted, so I climbed the steep stairs and paid my fee to an old guy at the desk.
 Assigned a bed in a narrow room lined with beds, most of which were occupied by drunks in deep repose, I fell asleep as soon as my head hit the cheap pillow.

 I awoke late the next morning to someone angrily shouting, “Who let that hippy in here, who let that fuckin’ hippy in, I’m calling the cops.”
-By the time I’d gotten up, gone down the stairs and hurried to the end of the block, two cops in riot gear and helmets, with long black clubs, were marching towards the flop-house from the other direction.
+By the time I’d gotten up, gone down the stairs and hurried to the end of the block, two police officers in riot gear and helmets, with long black clubs, were marching towards the flop-house from the other direction.
 I abruptly turned down an alleyway and ran to the back entrance of a bus station halfway down the block.
 As I pushed open the door, I glanced back to see the cops rounding the corner and coming down the alley in my direction.

 For a moment time stood still.
-Then they charged straight ahead, out the front door to the street.
+Then they charged straight ahead out the front door to the street.

 ~To be continued ~